 Saira learned to play cello through public school education and as a teen, took private lessons from New Directions Cello Festival founder Chris White to explore jazz music for cello.
 After a hiatus from playing cello for several years, she began taking lessons again with Okorie Johnson and shortly after began performing as support to hip hop artists.
-In 2013, she began recording her own compositions, releasing four solo albums to date, as well as several collaborations with 10th Letter.
+In 2013, she began recording her own compositions, releasing four solo albums to date, as well as several collaborations with 10th Letter and Visitors.
 In 2016, she participated in Red Bull Music Academy Bass Camp at Bonnaroo alongside 19 other U.S. based emerging music artists.

 Sister Sai has two different live incarnations.
 For solo sets, Saira creates live improvisational compositions by layering loops of cello and vocals, combined with effects and a sampler.
 Listeners have described her solo sets as meditative and trance-inducing.